Azykan/Election_Analysis/README.md

 # Election_Analysis
+Help Tom and Seth Analyze the election results for the Colorado Board of Elections.

 By getting a total vote count of each candidate who received votes.
 Calculating the percentage of each candidate to determine who won the election.